 Reconnect with everyday movements

 Besides connecting with your deep core muscles, get in the habit of incorporating simple, whole-body movements into your every day life.
-In her free 12-week program for diastasis recti, personal trainer and women’s fitness specialist Nicole Crawford recommends daily natural movements and restorative poses, like:
+Personal trainer and women’s fitness specialist Nicole Crawford recommends daily natural movements and restorative poses, like:

 Natural movements and restorative poses work together to gently engage your core muscles without isolating them.
 This means less wear and tear on your linea alba – and more overall support.